elastic/connectors/docs/DEVELOPING.md

 ##### `port`

-The server port where Microsoft SQL Server is available.
+The port where the Microsoft SQL Server is hosted.
 Default value is `9090`.
 Examples:

   - `5432`
   - `9090`

 ##### `user`

 The username of the account for Microsoft SQL Server.
 Default value is `admin`.
-Examples:

 ##### `password`